Your Guide for Moving Internationally from the U.S.

 “Among the biggest mistakes: Thinking a place you loved on vacation is going to thrill you 365 days a year.
 Just because you had a blast in Cancun on vacation doesn’t mean you’re going to enjoy living there. … Being hot and sweaty felt great when you had just been shoveling snow that week, but maybe you’d really prefer “eternal spring” weather in a house you have to live in instead of cranking the air conditioning 12 months a year. … [S]ome soul-searching will help avoid mistakes.”

-**Natasha Rachel Smith
+Natasha Rachel Smith of TopCashback.com:

 “Before moving, check to make sure your cellphone provider offers international calling.
 If your provider doesn’t have international coverage, consider switching to another carrier.
 If you have an iPhone, remember you can use FaceTime, FaceTime Audio and iMessage to stay in touch with other iPhone users free.”

-**CEO of HireAHelper
+Mike Glanz, CEO of HireAHelper:

 “Most people moving internationally have access to online banking accounts that allows them to manage finances from overseas.
 If you haven’t migrated to online banking and are moving internationally, it’s time to make the leap.”

 “Always insist on a pre-visit (if you are with a company), and check out all the different areas before you commit to a house.
 Don’t agree to a blind audition, you put too much into this.
-Go online and see some photos of the house/apartment, use google street view for a virtual walk around the neighborhood, check opportunities for grocery stores, shopping centers, school or kindergarden, sports centers or anything else that is in your circle of interests.”
+Go online and see some photos of the house/apartment, use google street view for a virtual walk around the neighborhood, check opportunities for grocery stores, shopping centers, school or kindergarten, sports centers or anything else that is in your circle of interests.”

 “You can’t go abroad with most of your stuff without knowing the actual dimensions of your new place.
 What if that sofa is too large?
 Or what if the armchairs are not going through the door?
 So, measure your furniture and any larger pieces before you start the relocation process.
 This will save you the hassles from having moved a really expensive sofa that you can’t fit in your new place.”

-Max Robinson Removal Services
+Max Robinson of Removal Services in Scotland:

 “Moving abroad with your pet is actually relatively straightforward, provided that you keep a few things in mind.
-Firstly, you’ll only be able to take your pet abroad with you if you can prove that they’re healthy and free from disease like rabies, so one of the first things that you’ll need to do is get a blood test by a laboratory approved by the country that you’re moving to. … You’ll also need to have your pet vaccinated, and ensure that they’ve been treated for ticks and tapeworm at least 24 hours before the move abroad.”
+Firstly, you’ll only be able to take your pet abroad with you if you can prove that they’re healthy and free from a disease like rabies, so one of the first things that you’ll need to do is get a blood test by a laboratory approved by the country that you’re moving to.
+You’ll also need to have your pet vaccinated, and ensure that they’ve been treated for ticks and tapeworm at least 24 hours before the move abroad.”